The role of non-affine deformations in the elastic behavior of the cellular vertex model: Vertex model: simulation and deformation protocol

 This phenomena highlights the counter-intuitive nature of VM mechanics.
 In classical elasticity $\nu = 1$ corresponds to incompressible solids, commonly considered as very stiff.
 Here we find that the tissue approaches $\nu = 1$ for higher values of $p_0$ corresponding to compatible tissue with floppy response.
 This seeming contradiction is resolved by noting that in this limit cells can accommodate rest area and perimeter simultaneously and therefore upon deformation their area remains intact, just as in incompressible solids.

 The simulations highlight the complex mechanical behaviour of the vertex model to applied tissue-level strains, both in its elastic moduli and the vertex-level non-affine deformations while relaxing the energy.
-The non-affine relaxation step allows the tissue to reduce its shear modulus and Young's modulus in the incompatible regime, and the bulk modulus in the compatible regime.
+The non-affine relaxation step allows the tissue to reduce its elastic moduli in the compatible regime.
+In particular, while the shear and Young's moduli are zero at the transition point, increasing $p_0$ increases the moduli in the constrained case, while they remain zero in the relaxed case.
 However, the simulations do not give an intuitive understanding for why the bulk modulus is discontinuous, or why we can get a negative Poisson's ratio.
 Thus, in the remainder of the paper, we develop a mean-field theory of the vertex model that can account for non-affine relaxation of the tissue under strain to derive analytic expressions for the elastic moduli and understand the source of the complex phenomena mentioned above.